top of page

 The salary system/properties

-In the area of posting abroad, the area of possible salary components and material advantages is extremely complex.
-There are already various attempts at a complete and numerical recording of conceivable remuneration positions, but in my opinion these are no longer manageable.
-In the definition of a salary and material advantage policy, two different approaches have to be distinguished from each other.
+In the field of international assignments, the range of possible salary components and material benefits is extremely complex.
+There have already been various attempts to provide a comprehensive and numerical overview of conceivable remuneration elements, but these are, in my view, no longer manageable.
+When defining a salary and benefits policy, two different approaches must be distinguished.

 1) One is defined for all employees - regardless of the country in which they are posted.